5 Ways Your Facility Can Support Women in Healthcare

 This research can lead to more available knowledge related to body literacy — one’s ability to observe and understand the body’s signals to live a more healthful life.
 A common example of the value of body literacy is understanding the menstrual cycle and making lifestyle adjustments based on where women are in their cycles.
 This knowledge can help women in your facility know when to pick up extra shifts or prioritize rest.

-What you can do: Support investments in medical research that focuses on the representation of women.
+What you can do: Support investments in medical research that focus on the representation of women.
 This not only helps the general public, but also better equips female healthcare workers to maintain much needed self-care practices.

 Your company could also offer access to education regarding body literacy.
 This can include fertility awareness courses, discounts on foods and nutritional supplements, and reminding managers that female employees may consent to extra work during one part of the month and not another.